Ricci-Positive Metrics on Connected Sums of Projective Spaces: Constructions of Connected Sums with Positive Ricci Curvature

-The docking station is the most technical aspect of \cite{Per1} as it involves proving Lemma \ref{neck}, which we have included in Section \ref{neckapp}.
+As mentioned, the docking station is the most technical aspect of \cite{Per1} as it involves proving Lemma \ref{neck}.
 One may ask if this construction is really necessary for the proof of Theorem \ref{parts} in Section \ref{assembly}.
 Suppose we tried to use the round $n$-sphere as a docking station.
-In order to use Lemma \ref{glue} to attach $M^n\setminus D^n$, if its round boundary has radius $r$, then we must assume that the extrinsic curvatures of the boundary are at least $\cot r$.
-It is a consequence of \cite[Theorem 1]{Wa2}, that there is an $r_n>0$ such that $M$ is contractible if $r<r_n$.\footnote{The convexity invariant of \cite{Wa2} is $\Lambda(M\setminus D^n)\ge \cos r$ in this instance, and that $K>\csc^2 r+\cot^2 r$ at the boundary.
-Thus the hypotheses of Theorem 1 are met for small enough $r$} So the round sphere cannot be used to construct Ricci positive metrics in this way for arbitrarily large connected sums.
+In order to use Lemma \ref{glue} to attach $M^n\setminus D^n$, if its round boundary has radius $r$, then we must assume that the principal curvatures of the boundary are at least $\cot r$.
+It is a consequence of \cite[Theorem 1]{Wa2}, that there is an $r_n>0$ such that $M$ is contractible if $r<r_n$.\footnote{In this situation one can show that the convexity invariant of \cite{Wa2} satisfies $\Lambda(M\setminus D^n)\ge \cos r$ and that the curvature satisfies $K>\csc^2 r+\cot^2 r$ at the boundary.
+Thus the hypotheses of \cite[Theorem 1]{Wa2} are met for small enough $r$} So the round sphere cannot be used to construct Ricci positive metrics in this way for arbitrary connected sums.
+In some sense, the construction of ambient space was the simplest possible way to achieve this goal, which in turn necessitated the construction of the neck.

-Thus one must endeavor to construct a metric on $S^n$ with arbitrarily many small balls with relatively large second fundamental form.
-In some sense, the metric constructed in Lemma \ref{actualambient} is the easiest such construction (it is a doubly warped product).
-The issue this raises is that the boundaries of the small balls are not round, they are warped products.
-On the other hand, for doubly warped Riemannian submersion metrics, there is no way for the boundary to be warped if the fiber bundle is nontrivial.
-This necessitates Lemma \ref{neck}, which proves that it is possible to transition between the two.